-The Company offers a general right of return on these product sales, and has considered the guidance in ASC 605-15, "Revenue Recognition - Products" ("ASC 605-15") and ASC 605 - 10 "Revenue Recognition -Overall" ("ASC 605-10").
+The Company offers a general right of return on these product sales, and has considered the guidance in ASC 605-15, "Revenue Recognition - Products" ("ASC 605-15") and ASC 605 - 10 "Revenue Recognition - Overall" ("ASC 605-10").
 Under these guidelines, the Company accounts for all product sales using the "sell-through" method.
 Under the sell-through method, revenue is not recognized upon shipment of product to distributors.
-Instead, the Company records deferred revenue at gross invoice sales price less 5% of the current wholesale acquisition price in accordance with our returns policy and deferred cost of sales at the cost at which those goods were held in inventory.
+Instead, the Company records deferred revenue at 95% of gross invoice sales price and deferred cost of sales at the cost at which those goods were held in inventory.
 The Company recognizes revenue when such inventory is sold through to pharmacies.
-To estimate product sold through to pharmacies, the Company relies on thirdparty information, including information obtained from significant distributors with respect to their inventory levels and sell-through to pharmacies.
+To estimate product sold through to pharmacies, the Company relies on third-party information, including information obtained from significant distributors with respect to their inventory levels and sell-through to pharmacies.
 The Company also estimates its provision for returned products based on historical returns for each product and this provision is charged against revenues.
 During 2010, the Company recorded \$0.2 million of product returns due to a higher than anticipated amount of returns related to expiring product.
 Since the first quarter of 2010, the Company's supplier increased the product shelf-life of Xclair® cream from two to three years to assist in the management of the product supply chain.
 Numoisyn® Liquid and Numoisyn® Lozenges have product shelf lives of three and five years, respectively.